Electricity sector in Belgium: Nuclear power

 In 2020, Belgium's nuclear sector comprised seven reactors across two power plants, with an installed capacity of 5.94 gigawatts (GW).
 The nuclear reactors generated 34.4 terawatt-hours (TWh) of electricity, marking a 28% decrease since 2010.
 Despite this decline, nuclear energy accounted for 17.8% of Belgium's total energy supply and 39.2% of its electricity generation.

 Belgium's nuclear policy aimed to achieve a secure phase-out by 2025 while prioritizing safe waste disposal and research continuity.
 Oversight of safety and licensing is entrusted to the Federal Agency for Nuclear Control.
 Enacted in 2003, Belgium's federal law mandates the phase-out of all nuclear electricity generation.
 Amendments in 2013 and 2015 extended the operational lifespan of two reactors until 2025.
 In 2022, Belgium extended 2 gigawatts (GW) of nuclear capacity for ten years, citing the Russian invasion of Ukraine and a commitment to reduce reliance on fossil fuels as reasons.
 In accordance with this revised plan, the majority of Belgium's nuclear power generation capacity will be phased-out by 2025.
 Additionally, Belgium implemented a Capacity Remuneration Mechanism (CRM), auctioning payments to 4.4 GW of capacity in October 2021, aimed at supporting electricity supply.

 Renewable electricity

 From 2010 to 2020, Belgium's production of electricity from renewable sources expanded from 5.4 terawatt-hours (TWh) to 23.4 TWh.
 This growth was principally attributed to an increase in wind energy, from 1.4% to 14.4% of the country's total electricity generation, and an enhancement in solar photovoltaic (PV) output, from 0.6% to 5.8%.
 Additionally, electricity generated from bioenergy—which encompasses solid biomass, biogas, renewable waste, and liquid biofuels—rose from 4.4% to 6.0%.
 Conversely, due to Belgium's constrained hydropower resources, hydropower's share of electricity generation remained minimal, at 0.3% in 2020.

+Since 2020, electricity generation from renewable sources in Belgium has continued to increase, driven mainly by the expansion of wind and solar photovoltaic generation.
+In 2025, wind power generated 13.5 TWh and solar photovoltaic systems generated 10.5 TWh, compared with 12.8 TWh and 5.1 TWh, respectively, in 2020.
+Other renewable sources included solid biofuels, biogas, renewable municipal waste and hydropower.
+Overall, renewable sources accounted for approximately 38% of Belgium's gross electricity generation in 2025, with wind and solar together accounting for nearly one-third of total generation.